ccsapp/CCSAppWeb/README.md

 The [local environment](/src/environments/environment.ts) sets the resource URL for the FleetManagement application microservice and the `fleetId` .
 If you want to use your local server, replace the `API_URL` .

+## Deployment

+To deploy please add an O-Auth issuer to the [environment](/src/environments/environment.prod.ts) file.
+Also make sure to set the BASE_URL and API URLs.

 ---

 ## Remarks from the devs of Angular: